skosch/YinYangFit/docs/source/index.markdown

 fonts using backpropagation.
 It is a first step towards an explanation of *why* we perceive letter pairs as too close or too far, regardless of the font style or even script.

+<h2 class="nonumber">Epistemic status</h2>
+This article is based on many months of reviewing the relevant scientific literature.
+However, I was not trained as a neuroscientist but as an engineer, and some of my hypotheses are true predictions, i.e. they lack experimental verification.
+Although results are promising, this should be seen as a roadmap for further research.

+I have tried to avoid jargon wherever possible, with links for in-depth reading in the margin.
+Still, readers may find previous exposure to type design, computational neuroscience and machine learning helpful.

 ## Introduction